 Once the sauce has thickened and starts to caramelize in the bottom of the pan, it’s time to pull from the heat and add the rest of the roasted pineapple cut into bite size pieces.
 If you’d rather use the pineapple as a garnish, skip this step.
 I think it’s easier to serve with the pineapple incorporated in the al pastor ground pork, but that’s just my opinion!

 While the rest of this recipe strays from traditional tacos al pastor, serving stays the course.
 Warmed corn tortillas (I throw them directly over a low burner for 30 seconds) and some diced onion, cilantro, and salsa verde are the perfect accompaniments.
 I also like to give the option of queso fresco and fresh lime wedges.
 The Trader Joe’s Green Dragon sauce we serve with out migas breakfast tacos is a nice touch as well.

 For more creative ways to serve your ground pork, check out these pork volcánes al pastor from Rick Martinez or these quesadillas al pastor.
 You could also use my stuffed poblano peppers, air fryer quesadillas, or baked tacos recipes to make fun creations.
-And if you need a dish to round out taco night, check out our Instant Pot chorizo queso or Traeger Smoked Charro Beans.
+And if you need a dish to round out taco night, check out our Instant Pot chorizo queso, Esquites, Traeger Smoked Charro Beans.

 However you end up serving your ground pork tacos al pastor, I’d love to hear what you thought about the recipe.
 Let me know in a recipe review or comment at the bottom of the post.
 I hope you enjoy!